About Migrants of the Mediterranean

 INTEGRATION | Living in Italy and across the EU as a migrant can mean cultural and social isolation, long waiting periods for asylum hearings, substandard housing and sometimes intimidation from authorities; as well as dealing with racism.

 Who We Are

-She personally greets migrants in Lampedusa––and now in cities across Italy––and records their journey stories in one-on-one interviews.
-She maintains regular personal communication with anyone who wishes to stay in touch, then conducts fieldwork from north to south, meeting the people she before only knew in their fragile first days after rescue.
-Her goal is to reunite with every person interested to meet again, even as logistics may restrict it.
+She personally greets migrants in Lampedusa––and now in cities across the Italian peninsula––in historical documentation of their journey stories.
+She maintains regular personal communication thereafter and conducts fieldwork from north to south, meeting the people she before only knew in their fragile first days after rescue.

-She currently splits her time between New York City and Italy.
+She currently splits her time between New York City and Rome.